 The “cheap” attribute of District 8 again manifests itself in the shopping category.
 “Second-hand shops” offering hand-me-downs of diversifying sizes and designs abound in this district and are frequented by residents in the area.

-So as you can probably imagine, it is not an ideal shopping destination if you want to buy souvenirs or Vietnamese-spirited goods.
-If you are looking for these, check out favorite streets for your Ho Chi Minh shopping.
+As you can probably imagine, it is not an ideal shopping destination if you want to buy souvenirs or Vietnamese-spirited goods.
+If you are looking for these, check out your favorite streets for your Ho Chi Minh shopping.

 That said, District 8 is exactly where you turn to when you want to buy all those Vietnamese fruits – coconut, mango, banana, watermelon, pomelo, to name but a few.
 You can find these at Binh Dong Wharf Floating Market and Phu Dinh Wharf Floating Market.